PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-09 10:33:06
+Last updated: 2024-04-09 10:33:41
-Random Quote: Sometimes distance is the only way to find peace.
-So you can heal your wound. - Berlin
+Random Quote: To be a scientist is to be naive. - Valery Legasov